AKUINO/LoRanne/receiver/README.md

 The enclosure is big enough to guest a 18650 battery for continuous operation even during a long power breakdown.

+To have "CE" marked hardware, we will be using M5Stack Core module in the future.
+It integrates in a sleek package:

+    USB Type-C connector (Power and Programming)
+    ESP32-based: 4 MByte flash + 520K RAM
+    Speaker, 3 Buttons, Color LCD(320*240), 1 Reset
+    WiFi 2.4G Antenna: Proant 440
+    SD card slot (16G Maximum size)
+    Battery Socket & 150 mAh Lipo Battery
+    Bus Extension Pins & Holes
+    Grove Port

 ### Pinout

 PCB Pin|ESP32 Pin|Remark